svalabs/terraform-provider-forgejo/README.md

 ```

 > **Important**: The Forgejo API client does not (currently) allow ignoring certificate errors.
-> When connecting through `https://`, the Forgejo host must supply certificates trusted by the Terraform host.
+> When connecting through `https://`, the Forgejo host must supply certificates trusted by the Terraform/OpenTofu host.
 > Hence, self-signed certificates must be imported locally.
 > This can be achieved by running the following command:
 >